Cam York: Playing career

+College

-York was initially committed to play for Boston College, but rescinded his commitment when coach Greg Brown left to join the New York Rangers.
-He eventually committed to play for the University of Michigan Wolverines.
+York was initially committed to play for the Boston College Eagles, but rescinded his commitment when coach Greg Brown left to join the New York Rangers.
+He eventually committed to play for the Michigan Wolverines.

-Collegiate

 York was drafted 14th overall by the Philadelphia Flyers in the first round of the 2019 NHL Entry Draft.
 He enrolled in the University of Michigan for the 2019–20 season and recorded his first collegiate goal in a 2–1 loss to Ohio State on November 2, 2019.

 During the 2020–21 season, York led the Big Ten in defenseman scoring with 20 points on four goals and 16 assists.
 Five of his 20 points came on the power play, while four of his assists set up game-winning goals.
 Following an outstanding season, he was named Big Ten Defensive Player of the Year and First Team All-Big Ten.

 Professional

 On March 31, 2021, the Flyers signed York to a three-year, entry-level contract.
 York made his NHL debut on May 7 in the Flyers' 4–2 win over the Washington Capitals.
 On January 8, 2022, York recorded his first NHL point with an assist to James van Riemsdyk as the Flyers won 3–2 in overtime against the San Jose Sharks.
 He scored his first NHL goal in a 3–2 loss to the New York Rangers on January 15.

+York signed a two-year contract with the Flyers on July 10, 2023.

+On March 25, 2025, York dressed for the Flyers game against the Toronto Maple Leafs, but was benched for the final 50 minutes.
+It was later reported that York and head coach John Tortorella got into a verbal altercation after the game in which the two "both crossed a line."
+Tortorella was fired two days later due to the altercation as well as comments he had made regarding the team.
+York dressed for the team's game that night, but was benched for the entire contest.

+York agreed to a five-year contract with the Flyers on July 7, 2025.